raystanza/ognp/CONTRIBUTING.md

 By contributing, you agree your contributions will be licensed under the **GPL-3.0-or-later** license of this repository.

 **Trademarks/IP:** Don’t include Microsoft assets or logos.
 The project is not affiliated with or endorsed by Microsoft.

----

-If you want, I can also drop in matching **Issue/PR templates** and a minimal **SECURITY.md** to round out the contributor experience.